noir-lang/noir/docs/docs/guides/smart_contracts/writing_contracts/storage/notes.md

 Only those with appropriate keys/information will be able to successfully nullify a value that they have permission to.
 :::

 To update a value, its previous note hash(es) are nullified.
-The new note value is updated in the PXE, and the updated note hash inserted into the note hash tree.
+The new note value is updated in the user's private execution environment (PXE), and the updated note hash inserted into the note hash tree.

 ## Supplementary components